 Adult-Gerontology Primary Care Nurse Practitioner (AGNP)

-Students complete 18 months of study, and are eligible to apply for either American Nurses Credentialing Center (ANCC) or American Association of Nurse Practitioners (AANP) certification as an Adult Gerontology Nurse Practitioner: Primary Care and for licensure and an Advanced Registered Nurse Practitioner (ARNP) in Washington and many other states.
+Students complete 18 months of study, and are eligible to apply for either American Nurses Credentialing Center (ANCC) or American Association of Nurse Practitioners (AANP) certification as an Adult Gerontology Nurse Practitioner: Primary Care and for licensure as a nurse practitioner.
 Faculty advisors assist students to plan a curriculum.

 While most AGNP Certificate courses include some distance learning methods, there are some courses that require in-person classroom attendance.